The Weight Of Thread: A Jewish Ritual for Palestine

 Molly and Stephanie met two years ago at a friend’s art salon, connecting over shared Jewish identity, grief over the genocide in Gaza, and distress at seeing Jewishness weaponized to justify mass violence.
 We both felt called to be present with our Judaism as a responsibility to the current moment.
 We were craving a space for community, connection, and healing that could hold affirmation of Jewish humanitarian values, the interconnectedness of Jewish ancestral grief and Palestinian devastation – believing deeply that healing generational traumas in the Jewish community is a necessary part of ending cycles of violence.
 We were both turning towards dance and writing to navigate our feelings and our own healing.
 From this emerged the desire to create a dance that reconnected to our Jewish roots and values of humanism, empathy, liberation, and doykeit (“hereness,” a Yiddish principle of diaspora), grounded in practices that long predate Zionism and remain deeply embedded in Judaism.

 Our process has been nonlinear, messy, and, at times, deeply challenging.
 How do you address something so vast and devastating through dance?
 How do you invite audiences with divergent beliefs into a shared space without flattening complexity or retreating into ambiguity?
-As Jews, we feel a responsibility to remain in dialogue within our Jewish communities—even when we deeply disagree about genocide or Palestine—because we believe that doing the painful work of internal healing is part of the decolonizing process.
+As Jews, we feel a responsibility to remain in dialogue within our Jewish communities—even when we deeply disagree about genocide or Palestine—because we believe that doing the painful work of internal healing is part of the process of ending cycles of violence.
 Our Jewish identities are wrapped up in the occupation of Palestine, and this is the uncomfortable, non-neutral place from which we dance, in solidarity with a people whose trauma is inextricably connected to ours.

 -